 In the second model, we analysed the prevalence of infection in each bird species among localities.
 For this, we considered local positives and total sample of each bird species as our dependent variable and local percentage of migratory bird individuals (i.e., percentage of migratory individuals out of all individual birds sampled in a locality) as our independent variable.
 Negative binomial distribution was applied in this model with 4 chains with 2000 total iterations per chain and 1000 of warmup interactions.
 The model results were plotted using the “conditional_effects” function to visualize the predictions of the population-level effects.
 Again, we firstly we evaluated if host richness (i.e., number of bird species sampled per locality), parasite richness, percentage of migratory species, number of migrant individuals, temperature and precipitation had significant effects on bird prevalence.
 Following these analyses, only parasite richness was retained as a fixed factor.
-Further, we considered biome as a random variables and used the fuction “cov_ranef” to account for phylogenetic influence.
+Further, we considered biome as a random variable and used the fuction “cov_ranef” to account for phylogenetic influence.
 In this model, we filtered our data in order to include only species with 10 or more bird individuals analysed, in addition, we used only our dataset described above and excluded data from the MalAvi database, since the latter presents only positive and sequenced samples.
 Again, we ran three models: one for all three parasite genera combined, one for Plasmodium lineages only, and one for Haemoproteus lineages only, in these models we considered zero inflated negative binomial distribution.

 Mixed model

-A mixed models was performed to estimate whether localities with more migratory birds have greater prevalence and richness of haemosporidian lineages.
+A mixed model was performed to estimate whether localities with more migratory birds have greater prevalence and richness of haemosporidian lineages.
 We firstly created previous models including all variables that presented significant correlation with our dependent variable, and then selected the best model among them using “AIC” function in R, similar model selection approach was suggested by Rodrigues et al. 2020.

 For the mixed model, we considered parasite richness as the dependent variable and percentage of migratory bird individuals as the independent variable.
 We applied the “glmer” function from the “lme4” package (Bates et al. 2015) applying Poisson distribution.
 Besides, we employed “AIC” analyses to determine which model we should use, for this we considered local host richness, prevalence across all birds sampled, percentage of migratory species, number of migrant individuals, temperature and precipitation as fixed variables.
 Biome was set as random variable.
-Our “AIC” analyses reveled the best model set considered only local host richness, prevalence across all birds sampled, percentage of migratory species, number of migrant individual as fixed variables (Supplementary table 1).
+Our “AIC” analyses reveled the best model set considered only local host richness, prevalence across all birds sampled, percentage of migratory species, number of migrant individuals as fixed variables (Supplementary table 1).
 In this model, we did not use data from the MalAvi database, but only our dataset described above since it provides more information regarding the localities, such as prevalence data and host richness.
 We ran three models: one for all three parasite genera combined, one for Plasmodium lineages only, and one for Haemoproteus lineages only.

 3. Results